simcesplatform/Platform-Manager/instructions/running_simulation.md

     - The duration of each epoch is set to `3600` seconds, i.e. 1 hour
     - Maximum number of epochs is set to `24`, i.e. the simulation will last 24 hours or 1 day
 - The optional overall parameters
-    - The Simulation Manager name in the simulation is set to `"Manager"`, the default name would be `"simulation_manager"`
+    - The Simulation Manager name in the simulation is set to `"Manager"`, the default name would be `"SimulationManager"`
     - The time duration until Simulation Manager tries to resend the epoch message is set to `20` seconds, the default duration would be `120` seconds
     - The maximum number of epoch resends the Simulation Manager is allowed to try before ending the simulation is set to `2` epoch resends, the default would be `5` epoch resends
     - The maximum number of messages the buffer in Log Writer can have is set to `10` messages, the default would be `20` messages